 The inventory of terms related to the Bills of materials is an essential aspect of the management of BOMs.
-It is necessary to understand this correctly.
+Therefore, it is necessary to understand this correctly.

 Children’s BOMs are more accurately known as assemblies, sub-assemblies, and parts or levels of BOM hierarchy.
 These subparts are mostly raw material requirements for a final finished product.

-Parent BOM or the main element in a hierarchical BOM is the component that is present at the top.
+Parent BOM or the central element in a hierarchical BOM, is the component that is present at the top.

-Only product descriptions and price is mentioned for the parent from which branching of raw materials has been generated to give a hierarchical structure.
+Mentioned product descriptions and price for the parent from which branching of raw materials has been generated to give a hierarchical structure.

 Such BOMs are easily accounted for because only a demand for the following product justifies the existence of a phantom item.

 A Pseudo BOM generally refers to a more flexible form of the Bills of materials.
-Mostly related and interchangeable groups with common attributes can be readjusted more suitably and simply.
+As a result, mostly related and interchangeable groups with common attributes can be readjusted more suitably.

 A Planning BOM is also no different from the regular BOMs.
 It mostly comprises a summary of the items requires to produce a final thing.